Unduk Ngadau 2021

 Unduk Ngadau 2021, the 61st edition of the Unduk Ngadau, was held on 31 May 2021 at Hongkod Koisaan Hall, KDCA, Penampang, Sabah.
 Maya Hejnowska of Api-Api was crowned by the outgoing titleholder, Francisca Ester Nain of Karambunai at the end of the event.
-Different from the Unduk Ngadau competition from the past years, this edition was held with a strict health protocol as it was still in the era of Covid-19 pandemic.
+Different from the Unduk Ngadau editions of the past years, this edition was held with a strict health protocol as it was still in the era of the COVID-19 pandemic.

 Results

-21 finalists was selected by the judges from 79 delegates through online selection.
+Through online selection, judges selected 21 finalists from the 79 delegates.

 Contestants

 79 delegates in total competed through online platform.